rbrazell1/rbrazell1.github.io/README.md

 •	Created several Android apps using Gradle supported by a full RDBMS including REST services. <br>
 •	Delivered milestones on time for code review and made corrections accordingly to meet design goals. <br>
 •	Implemented Unit tests and Parametrized tests with Junit to check functionality and debug code. <br>
-•	Established RDBMS design through the use of ERD’s utilizing primary and foreign keys and indexes. <br>
+•	Established RDBMS design through the use of ERDs utilizing primary and foreign keys and indexes. <br>
-•	Constructed RESTful Springboot API’s with the use of Java 11 and the GSON and JSON libraires. <br>
+•	Constructed RESTful Springboot APIs with the use of Java 11 and the GSON and JSON libraires. <br>
 ## Member
 ### UA local 412 Pipefitter Union | Albuquerque, NM 	August 2014 - Current